Aider-AI/aider/docs/ctags.md

 Many common
 types of code changes require knowledge and context from multiple files scattered throughout a large repo.
-This is a challenge for GPT-4, which can only consider 8k-tokens worth of code which can fit in its context window.
+This is a challenge for GPT-4, which can only fit 8k-tokens worth of code in its context window.

 To address this issue, `aider` has introduced an experimental feature that utilizes `ctags` to provide